The Complete Guide to QR Code Sizes:

 QR Code Sizes for Print: Business Cards to Billboards

-Different print mediums require different minimum QR code dimensions based on viewing distance, surface quality, and scanning conditions.
+The minimum QR code size for print depends on the medium — viewing distance, surface quality, and scanning conditions all change the dimensions you need (in cm and mm).
 A QR code that works perfectly on a flyer may be completely unreadable on a billboard.
 Use these standard sizing guidelines to ensure every printed QR code scans reliably from its intended distance.

 Business Cards